singpass/iOS-Singpass-in-app-browser-login-demo/README.md

   <br><br>
 - Recommended to **NOT** use `redirect_uri` with a `https` scheme e.g. https://rp.redirectUri/callback due to potential UX issues when redirecting back to **RP Mobile App** from the external web browser.
 Use iOS URL scheme instead as the redirect_uri. e.g. sg.gov.singpass.app://ndisample.gov.sg/rp/sample
   <br><br>
-- The sample mobile appplication code in this repository receives the token endpoint response from the RP Backend, RPs should **NOT** do this, **RP Backend** should the token response and do your appropriate processing.
+- The sample mobile appplication code in this repository receives the token endpoint response from the RP Backend, RPs should **NOT** do this, **RP Backend** should get the token response and do your appropriate processing.

 # Implementation Details